 Always keep a safe distance from other riders.
-Your judgment of speed, terrain conditions, weather, mechanical condition of your vehicle and the "trust in judgment" you have in others around you will help you make a better choice of appropriate safe distance.
-This vehicle, like any other motorized vehicle, cannot stop "on a dime".
+Your judgment of speed, terrain conditions, weather, mechanical condition of your ATV and the "trust in judgment" you have in others around you will help you make a better choice of appropriate safe distance.
+ATVs, like any other vehicle, cannot stop "on a dime".